The lonely sprint

 lint 0 warnings eslint --max-warnings 0

-test PASS pnpm testMatch rate below 95? /pdca iterate runs automatically, up to five cycles.
+test PASS pnpm testMatch rate below 95? /pdca iterate runs by itself, up to five cycles.
 Architecture delta non-zero?
 The sprint stops; the fix is forced before the next phase.
 Matrix below 95%?
-The matrix-synchronizer agent is dispatched.
-There is no path forward that bypasses a red gate.
+The matrix-synchronizer agent gets dispatched.
+There's no path forward that skips a red gate.

-The behaviour change is not on the AI side.
-The AI ran without gates before; it would happily declare done.
-The gates are for me — the human cannot forget the checklist because the system does not let the human forget.
+The change isn't on the AI side.
+AI ran without gates before, and it would happily declare done.
+The gates are for me.
+The system doesn't let the human forget the checklist.

 Where I still hold the line